MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretStore/Reset-SecretStore.md

 ### -Scope

-Configuration option that determines SecretStore operation scope.
-Currently only 'CurrentUser' scope is supported.
+Specifies the context the **SecretStore** is configured for.
+Only `CurrentUser` is currently supported.

 ```yaml
 Type: SecureStoreScope